1. Statement of Intent

 4. Sharing of Personal Information

 Your Privacy is extremely important to NPCC.
-Any personal information, submitted through www.npcovenant.org, will NEVER be sold, shared or disclosed, unless required or directed to do so by law.
-Your information will only be used by North Park Covenant Church to provide services beneficial to you.
+Any personal information, submitted through www.npcovenant.org, will NEVER be sold, shared or disclosed to vendors NPCC has not partnered with unless required or directed to do so by law.
+Your information will only be used by North Park Covenant Church and its related services to provide services beneficial to you.
+Online access to your personal information may be available to you through ACS Technologies’ web portal.
+That account is created upon your request within the online portal.
+It is your responsibility to maintain a secure password for the account.
+Financial transactions are processed through Vanco Payments in accordance with all PCI requirements and current federal and state laws.

 6. Offending Actions